 Before the first round of a tournament, deck registration may occur.
-This process involves each player listing the exact contents of his or her deck (and unused cards, in the case of Limited tournaments).
-To make deck registration easier on the tournament staff, players should sort their decks to match their decklists prior to registration.
-These decklists can later be used by Tournament Organizers and judges to verify that a deck has not been altered since the outset of a tournament, so players should take care to ensure the clarity and accuracy of their decklists.
-Using collector numbers and including each card's full name are great ways to ensure a clear and accurate decklist.
+This process involves each player listing the exact contents of their deck (and unused cards, in the case of Limited tournaments).
+To make deck registration easier on the tournament staff, players should sort their decks to match their deck lists prior to registration.
+These deck lists can later be used by Organizers and judges to verify that a deck has not been altered since the outset of a tournament, so players should take care to ensure the clarity and accuracy of their deck lists.
+Using collector numbers and including each card's full name are great ways to ensure a clear and accurate deck list.
 Players are not allowed to change their decks at any time during a tournament.